viniciusban/viniciusban.github.io/_posts/2019-07-13-lessening-the-entrance-barrier.md

 title: Lessening the entrance barrier
 featured-img: high-wall-of-mehrangarh-fort
 summary: Lessons learned from choosing a new platform for my blog.
-description: Lessons learned from choosing a new platform for my blog.
 categories: [english]
 ---